-Columns (6)-(8) report results from estimating the model using the full sample (strong or weak executive constraints), but allowing the resilience effects to vary depending on initial type of executive constraints.
+clustered by country in parentheses.
+In columns (1) and (2), the boundary between strong and weak executive constraints is (weakly) greater than 4, rather than 5, on the 7-degree scale for 'xconst'.
+In columns (3)-(5) we use a fixed effects logit model.
+In columns (6)-(8) we use all ample and interact resilience variables and turnover with a dummy for strong executive constraints (Strong executive constraints t-1; state dependence model).
+All regressions include log tenure of the leader and the age of the leader at entry, as well as fixed country and year effects.
+The sample period varies, as indicated. , , indicate p < 0.01, p < 0.05, p < 0.10, respectively.
+The dependent variables are indicators for either strong executive constraints or turnover, as indicated; these are defined in Section III and the Appendix.
+Standard errors depending on initial type of executive constraints.
 We would thus expect higher resilience to reduce the probability of a shift to strong executive constraints from weak executive constraints.
-This is indeed what we find in column (6) of Table 8.
+This is indeed what we find in column (6).
 We get the opposite sign for countries with initial strong constraints, so there is more persistence of strong constraints when leaders are resilient.
 The coefficient on the level of executive constraints in column (6) is consistent with strong persistence in executive constraints.
 The results in column (7) suggest that countries with weak executive constraints tend to have higher turnover.
 Column (7) also gauges the correlation between turnover and adopting/retaining strong executive constraints.
 The coefficient for resilience on turnover is significant only when executive constraints are weak.
 Column (8) shows that for initially weak executive constraints, there is a positive correlation between turnover and strong constraints, whereas the opposite is true with initially strong constraints.